ncbi/DbGaP-FHIR-API-Docs/quickstart.md

 ### Ids

 You can also search for objects by one or more ids separated by a comma.
-This is most useful when you want to retrieve multiple objects in a single request and you already know their ids.
+This is most useful when you want to retrieve multiple objects in a single request, and you already know their ids.
 For example, <https://dbgap-api.ncbi.nlm.nih.gov/fhir/x1/ResearchStudy?_id=phs000005,phs000001> will retrieve two studies.

 # Retrieving metadata for one study